siddharthkp/auto-install/README.md

 `--secure`  Install popular modules only (> 10k downloads in the last month)

-`--exact`   Installs exact version similar to `npm install express --save-exact`
+`--exact`   Install exact version similar to `npm install express --save-exact`

 #### Show your support